 For example, if there are 95 Four Year Students, their rank would be calculated out of 95 students rather than the full class of 115.
 If students have not taken a particular course with the rest of the class, then the percentage grade used to calculate class rank will be input using the score they received while completing the course as a Bridge or M.S. student.

 I'd like to take the USMLE.
 What do I do?

 Students are responsible for registering for the USMLE.
 Visit https://usmle.org/ for more information, and choose exam step you want to register for.
 There is a paper form that you will print out and complete.
-Please note that you cannot access the form until you have set up your account and paid for the exam.
+Please note that you can not access the form until you have set up your account and paid for the exam.
 You will need a passport sized photo to affix to your form.
 Completed forms with photo attached can be dropped off at the Registrar's Office or scanned and e-mailed as a .PDF attachment.
 Forms without a photo attached will not be signed.
 We will forward the completed form to NBME for you.